Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

   - Go to `/configuration/variants` where all variants are stored as JSON files.
 2. **Locate and delete the Variant File**
 3. **Apply Changes**
-  - Ensure, that the environmental variable `OVERRIDE_VARIANTS` in the docker-compose.yaml file is set as true.
+  - Ensure, that the environmental variable `OVERRIDE_VARIANTS` in the [docker-compose.yaml](https://gitlab.gwdg.de/aqinda/constrainify/-/blob/main/docker-compose.yaml) file is set as true.
   - Restart **Constrainify** to apply the changes.

 ### Change an existing Variant
 1. **Navigate to the Variants Directory**
   - Go to `/configuration/variants` where all variants are stored as JSON files.
 2. **Locate and modify the Variant File**
-  - optionally make a backup copy of the file first
+  - optionally make a backup copy of the file first.
+If the file remains in the variants folder, make sure to change the name attribute of the new variant.
   - examples for changes include:
     - restructure the sentence by reordering fragments or adapting text fragments
     - reducing the input options by adding a map